 To answer the question in the headline: Even 42 mm does not yet appear to be “too wide.”
 Tires wider than that are hard to fit into the rear triangle of a bike without compromising performance (tread/Q factor, chainstay length), so perhaps frame design more than other factors limit the maximum tire width on a performance bike.

 For all our tests, we used tires that had the same casing material, tread pattern, etc., to isolate the effects of tire width.
 Of course, there are many other factors that influence tire performance, and width is only one important factor.
+(A wide “touring” tire with a stiff puncture-resistant casing is much slower than a narrow “performance” tire with a supple casing.)

 This post is just a summary of the research.
 The original data and much more detail were published in Bicycle Quarterly.
 Here are a few resources for further reading: